cognitojayant/my-blog-website/content/posts/memory-management-in-python.md

 Everything in Python is an object, even types such as `int` and `str.` Well, it’s true on an implementation level in `CPython`.
 There is a struct called a `PyObject`, which every other object in `CPython` uses.

 A struct, or structure, in C is a custom data type that groups together different data types.
-PyObject, the grand-daddy of all objects in Python, contains only two things:
+PyObject, the archetype of all objects in Python, contains only two things:
 - `ob_refcnt`:Reference Count
     -  Reference count is used for garbage collection
     -   Python allows you to inspect the current reference count of an object with the `sys` module.
-We can use `sys.getrefcount(numbers)`, but keep in mind that passing in the object to `getrefcount()` increases the reference count by 1.
+We can use `sys.getrefcount(numbers)`, but should be kept in mind that passing in the object to `getrefcount()` increases the reference count by 1.
-    - In any case, if the object is still required to hang around in your code, its reference count is greater than 0.
+    - In any case, if the object is still required need to be hang around in our code, its reference count is greater than 0.
 Once it drops to 0, the object has a specific deallocation function that is called which “frees” the memory so that other objects can use it.
 - `ob_type`: Pointer to another Type
     - Then you have a pointer to the actual object type.
 That object type is just another struct that describes a Python object (such as a dict or int)